arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/12.emwin-guide/content.md

 ## Introduction

-Seggers emWin is a graphical framework for building powerful UIs, and is fully compatible with the GIGA Display Shield.
+Segger's emWin is a graphical framework for building powerful UIs, and is fully compatible with the GIGA Display Shield.
 It allows you to build UIs, using pre-made widgets like buttons, images, loading bars, sliders, checkboxes, etc. It also allows you to fully customize the screenspace on the display.
 In this guide, we will go through some of the different components, so you can learn how to best implement it in your projects.

 ## Hardware & Software Needed